TicketsBot/docs/src/dashboard/settings/settings.md

 ### Enable User Feedback

 Toggle whether a user can provide a star rating feedback on the service they received.

-See more about this [here](../../setup/feedback.md).
+- _Learn more about User Feedback [here](../../setup/feedback.md)._

 ## Thread Mode